Frequently Asked Questions

 How do I get a copy of the zoning map?

-The Zoning Map can be found in a PDF format on our Zoning page.
+The Zoning Map (PDF) can be found in a PDF format on our Zoning page.
 A copy of the Zoning Map can also be purchased through the Department.
 For fees and contact information, please refer to the Development Fee Calculator page.